sdkbox-doc/en/src/bee7/shared/manual_android_v3.md

 <uses-permission android:name="android.permission.ACCESS_NETWORK_STATE" />
 ```

-Make sure that you have one of the two settings below, for proper function of the game wall’s video component:
+Make sure that you have one of the two settings below, for proper function of the game wall's video component:

   - `<uses-sdk>` with targetSdkVersion set to the latest Android SDK version available, for example: